sede-open/Core2Relperm/README.md

 * emcee (Markov chain Monte Carlo sampler, optional)
 * numba (Just In Time compiler)
 * seaborn (for statistical data visualization)
+* openpyxl (for reading/writing Excel files, which are used to store experimental data)

 ### Installation